grayfallstown/Chia-Plot-Status/README.md

 # [Chia Plot Status](https://grayfallstown.github.io/Chia-Plot-Status/)

-Tool to Monitor and Analyse Chia Plotting log files, show health and progress of running plots and estimated time to completion
+GUI Tool for beginners and experts to Monitor and Analyse Chia Plotting log files, show health and progress of running plots and estimated time to completion.
+No setup, configuration or installation of python or whatever required.
+Just install and enjoy.

 ![Screenshot](./Screenshots/Screenshot.jpg)
 ![Screenshot](./Screenshots/Screenshot-Dark.jpg)